axonops/documentation/docs/dynamic_pages/axon_server/os.md

-Execute the following command to setup the AxonOps repository for your OS
+Execute the following command to setup the AxonOps repository for your OS using the built in Package manager.

 <div id="DebianDiv" class="os">
     ```bash